-How the vaccine rollout has progressed as Biden nears his 100th day
+How the vaccine rollout progressed during Biden’s first 100 days

 cover every American adult — available by the end of July.
 The new

-deals do not immediately expand access to shots, which remains in
+deals do not immediately expand access to shots, which remain in

 short supply throughout much of the country.